Introduction

 -

-View Datasheet:
+View Datasheet.

-- Click on a dataset to view the Datasheet and Data Schema defined by the publisher:
+- The Datasheet and Data Schema defined by the publisher opens.

 -

-Explore Analytics:
+Explore Analytics.

 - The